 This is a vertical tow, with the ship's speed used to maintain as near a vertical wire angle as possible.
-The Bongo is lowered 25-30 meters per minute to the gear depth of 70 meters or 10 meters off bottom using the starboard Markey oceanographic winch outfitted with a 0.322", 2-layer, 3-conductor oceanographic wire.
+The Bongo is lowered 25-30 meters per minute to the gear depth of 70 meters or 10 meters off bottom using an oceanographic winch outfitted with a 0.322", 2-layer, 3-conductor oceanographic wire.
 A telemetering Sea-Bird Electronics SBE 19 SEACAT is used on the wire to determine the depth and to obtain environmental data that will be saved for each haul.
-A scientist is stationed in Data Plot to monitor the SEACAT and to inform the ship's Survey Technician and Winch Operator when the desired gear depth is reached.
+The Seacat deck unit should be on and good data must be collected before the nets are deployed to ensure that viable data is being recorded.
+A scientist and the Survey Technician are stationed inside to monitor the SEACAT and to inform the ship's Winch Operator when the desired gear depth is reached.
 During retrieval, the wire haul back speed will be 10 meters per minute.
-The timing of the tow begins when the net retrieval starts.
+The timing of the tow begins when the net retrieval starts (net on its way to the surface).
 The nets will not be rinsed when they return to the deck to prevent damage to live larvae.
 Each cod-end should be held vertical in a clean 5-gallon bucket so that when the cod-ends are detached from the bongo net the water and larvae will spill into the buckets.
 The contents of the cod-ends and buckets are then carefully poured into a bowl over ice and sorted quickly for live larvae.
-The larvae are then preserved immediately, as specified in the FOCI Field Manual or sample collection request forms.
+The larvae are then preserved immediately, as specified in the EcoFOCI Field Manual or sample collection request forms.

-The ship will provide the primary SEACAT, and EcoFOCI will provide a backup SEACAT.
-Before the SEACAT is terminated on the wire by the ship's Electronic Technician and the Survey Technician, a PMEL scientist will note the identification number of the unit and provide the proper calibration file for the computer when the SEACAT from PMEL is used.
-Personnel from PMEL will provide the acquisition computer and monitor.
+One SEACAT will be provided by the project and a second SEACAT will be provided by the ship.
+Before the SEACAT is terminated on the wire by the ship's Electronic Technician and the Survey Technician, a project scientist will note the identification number of the unit and provide the proper calibration file for the computer when the SEACAT from the project is used.
+Personnel from EcoFOCI will provide the acquisition computer and monitor.
 There is no need for the SEACAT data to be displayed on the SCS.
+The acquired SeaCat data files will then be transferred to the scientist's processing computer via the ship's network.